polterguy/polterguy.github.io/tutorials/getting-started/index.md

 ng serve --port 4201
 ```

-This time we'll have to choose a different port, since
+This time you'll have to choose a different port, since
 port 4200 is already busy serving your Magic Dashboard.
 When ng serve is done transpiling your Angular project,
 open a browser in the following URL, and login with